 Federal/State Government Financial Aid

 As the main weapon designed to help expand access to college education, the Pell Grant is a need-based grant that is open to all students who meet certain income requirements established by the federal government.
 Since the amount of financial aid provided is calculated based on need and having dependents is highly weighted in the equation, single parents often qualify for larger grants than traditional college students without children.
 As with any other type of federal aid, you can apply for the Pell Grant by completing the Free Application for Federal Student Aid (FAFSA).
 In addition, it is essential to search for state-level grants as well, which often offer free tuition assistance to low-income and single parent students.
-In particular, single parents living in Arkansas, Florida, Iowa, Illinois, Kansas, Minnesota, and Wisconsin can receive special help to afford attending a public state school.
+In particular, single parents living in Arkansas, Florida, Iowa, Illinois, Kansas, Minnesota, and Wisconsin can receive special help to afford to attend a public state school.

 Scholarships and Grants

 Single parents are usually guaranteed some financial assistance from the government, but private scholarships or grants can provide even more help covering the costs of schooling.
 Many private foundations offer need or merit-based scholarships to target all sorts of diverse student populations, including those specifically for single parents.
 For instance, the Single Parents Alliance of America offers a variety of Raise the Nation scholarships to empower single parents to increase their household income.
 While it can take some time digging for scholarships through fairly in-depth specific eligibility requirements, it is well worth it to receive thousands of dollars towards a degree.